Babelvis/BabelvisCVTemplate/README.md

 - `profilepicyshift=<length>` sets the yshift for the profile picture.
 - `profilepicrounding=<length>` sets the rounding radius for the top right and bottom left corner in the default rounded profile picture style.
-- `sidebarplacement=right` puts the sidebar to the right of the body instead of to the left.
 - `frontsidebaronallpages` renders the same (front)sidebar on all pages.

   **NOTE:** when using this option, there is no need for any manual